whprocter/RPr-Chakraborty-2021/docs/report/report.md

 Although Chakraborty does not illustrate the classified relative risk of COVID-19 clusters, we enhanced the study by mapping both relative risk based on the SaTScan results (Figure 4) and on our R SpatialEpi results (Figure 5).

 ![fig4](../../results/figures/rr_original.png)
-*Figure 4: Relative risk score of original analysis*
+*Figure 4: Relative risk score of original analysis.
+Circles represent the spatial extent of each cluster.*

 Once the original analysis of clusters in mapped in Figure 4, it becomes clear that many counties are included within clusters (visualized by red circles), but classified with the minimum level of relative risk because they were not the county defining the center of the cluster.
 While some of those counties did in fact have low local relative risk scores, most of them actually had higher risk levels (Figure 5).